treeverse/lakeFS/clients/java/docs/RefsApi.md

     Integer amount = 100; // Integer | how many items to return
     List<String> objects = Arrays.asList(); // List<String> | list of paths, each element is a path of a specific object
     List<String> prefixes = Arrays.asList(); // List<String> | list of paths, each element is a path of a prefix
-    Boolean limit = true; // Boolean | limit the number of items in return to amount. no more indication to search if number of items reach the mount. try {
+    Boolean limit = true; // Boolean | limit the number of items in return to 'amount'.
+Without further indication on actual number of items. try {
       CommitList result = apiInstance.logCommits(repository, ref, after, amount, objects, prefixes, limit);
       System.out.println(result);